Historic 1835 Grist Mill

 wonderful unique primary residence and has preserved it’s Historical

 significance.
-Home boasts some of the original working machinery existing
+The Mill boasts most of the original working machinery existing

 from the original mill.
 Explore the underground RR tunnels from the trap